tylim88/Create-Prisma-App/README.md

 2. Kitematic(optional): Docker GUI
 3. TeamSQL(optional): SQL database GUI

-With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are a powerful utility
+With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are powerful utility

 Here is instruction to get running: